craigeley/verifyandrepair/_posts/2016-04-13-citations-export-preview.md

 At times, pandoc can feel both extremely simple and hopelessly complex, and there are many variations of settings (include export templates) that I just didn't cover here.
 Please feel free to comment if you have questions, are stuck, or want to share how you do this in a more elegant manner.

-On Friday, in the final installment in this series, I'll talk (hopefully more briefly!) about using `git` for file management and version control.
+Up next, in the final installment in this series, I'll talk (hopefully more briefly!) about using `git` for file management and version control.

 [^164122109]: Or not.
 I often use a Chicago style variant that allows for a shorter footnote as long as it references a full entry in the bibliography, but your footnote could actually include the full entry.
 That's a style choice that's up to you, as I'll explain below.